Agent Discovery & Design

 AI agent

 If the input is messy but the decision logic is clear, that's where AI earns its place.
-In practice, most production agents combine AI judgement with code verification.
+In practice, most production agents combine AI interpretation with code verification.

 Human